-Listen to learners A lasting lesson of transformative times: the best source for understanding what employees want and need is employees themselves.
-In the past year, more businesses kept an active ear on employee sentiment by deploying more frequent surveys, and L&D professionals increasingly turned to employee engagement surveys to gauge the impact of their programmes.
-At the same time, this year's Workplace Learning Report survey uncovered an uncomfortable truth: only 20% of learners globally agree that their "organisation's leadership values learning more now than ever before."
-4 Now is the time to make sure learning is front and centre in workplace conversations.
+Listen to learners A lasting lesson of transformative times: The best source for understanding what employees want and need is employees themselves.
+In the past year more businesses kept an active ear on employee sentiment by deploying more frequent surveys, and L&D pros increasingly turned to employee engagement surveys to gauge the impact of their programs.
+At the same time, this year's Workplace Learning Report survey uncovered an uncomfortable truth: Only 20% of learners agree that their "organization's leadership values learning more now than ever before."
+Now is the time to make sure learning is front and center in workplace conversations.

-of L&D professionals in the UK are using employee engagement survey scores to assess the impact of skill-building programmes 4 Never stop learning yourself Don't forget to invest in yourself.
-While L&D professionals preach the power of learning every day, many forget to make time for their own development.
-There has never been a more important time for L&D professionals to invest in their own skill building.
-Here are the top five LinkedIn Learning courses L&D professionals in the UK took this year to get you started.16
+of L&D pros use employee engagement survey scores to assess the impact of skill-building programs 4 Never stop learning yourself Don't forget to invest in yourself.
+While L&D pros preach the power of learning every day, many forget to make time for their own development.
+There has never been a more important time for L&D pros to invest in their own skill building.
+Here are the top five LinkedIn Learning courses L&D pros took this year to get you started.
+16